Immanuel Church (Tel Aviv): Pre-WWII position vs. the Nazis

 In 1937 Pastor Christian Berg succeeded the retired Detwig von Oertzen in Haifa.
 Berg had been furloughed by his employer, the German Christian-streamlined Evangelical Lutheran State Church of Mecklenburg, after the Nazi government sued him in a political trial in Schwerin in June 1934.
-For him Palestine became a safe exile from further Nazi stalking.
-After the Olympic close hunting season was over in Germany, the Nazi government increased again its persecution of opponents.
-The Gestapo arrested Rabenau and seven further leaders of the Confessing Church on 23 June 1937, when leaving Berlin's Friedrichswerder Church.
-After interrogations and some time in detention he was released again.

 The "Neueste Nachrichten aus dem Morgenland", the journal of Jerusalem's Association, complained about Jewish immigration to Palestine (1937) and Arab Nationalism (1939), which it regarded as being due to the infiltration by European decomposing ideologies.

 After Moderow's return to Germany in 1937 the retired Oertzen served again as pastor in Jaffa until 1939.
 Jerusalem's Association in Germany experienced a growing hostility by anti-Semites to its name, referring to Jerusalem, and its journal, referring to the Levant.
 Thus on 27 February 1938 Jerusalem's Association adopted the name affix Jerusalemsverein/Versorgung deutscher evangelischer Gemeinden und Arabermission in Palästina (Jerusalem's Association/Maintenance of German Protestant congregations and missioning of Arabs in Palestine).

 In July 1939 Oertzen left Jaffa for a summer holiday in Germany, but also to look after his salary, which had been withheld on a German account, for – in preparation of the war – the rationing office blocked most transfers abroad since early 1939.
 Jerusalem's Association used Haavara Ltd. for its transfers to Palestine between 1937 and 1939.